 Presentation Title: Shape and function in congenital heart disease: a translational study using image, statistical and computational analyses.

-The talk will introduce basic concepts of statistical shape modeling and in particular highlight some interesting applications in the field of biomedical engineering.
+The talk introduces basic concepts of statistical shape modeling and in particular highlight some interesting applications in the field of biomedical engineering.

 The VPHi keynote webinar series is a quarterly event organized by the VPHi Student Committee that provides a forum for access to senior community members and their expert competence for chiefly young scientists, but also to the VPH community as a whole.